Mighty-Javgonza/cub_syntaxis/README.txt

 This plugin contains a function to tell vim how to process the syntax of "*.cub" files.

-Then  it links the custom syntax to highlight groups that vim can recognise.
+It then links the custom syntax to highlight groups that vim can recognise.

 ----------------------------